AdobeDocs/campaign-web.sv-SE/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Maximalt antal återförsök"
->abstract="Om ett meddelande misslyckas på grund av ett tillfälligt fel, kommer nya försök att utföras under leveransens varaktighet."
+>abstract="Om ett meddelande misslyckas på grund av ett tillfälligt fel, utförs nya försök tills slutet av leveransens varaktighet."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->